Dzheky/monica-multi-arch/README.md

 This should start a pretty basic instance of Monica HQ, no matter on what architecture you're running.
 If the database you've configured in `monica.env` is empty, the script will automatically create a new admin user that you can login to.
 The username is `your@email.com`
-(the same value as you see in the `docker run`-command) and the password is generated randomly.
+(the same value as you see in the `docker run` command) and the password is generated randomly.
 To see the password, use the following command:

 ```bash
 docker logs $(docker container ls -a -f name=monica --format="{{.ID}}")